bvbohnen/X4_Customizer/Documentation.md

     Adjusts the cargo capacities of matching ships.

+    Args are one or more dictionaries with these fields, where matching rules are applied in order, with a ship being grouped by the first rule it matches:

     * multiplier
       - Float, how much to multiply current cargo capacity by.
     * match_any